humank/stepfunctions/README.md

 # Define a lambda function

-To implement  RequestHandler class with input pojo and output pojo will be better choice.
+To implement  RequestHandler class with input pojo and output pojo will be a  better choice.

 Never just leave a String class to be within.
 That's not readable.